queicherius/software-defined-infrastructure/docs/3-apache.md

 service apache2 restart
 ```

-Lastly, we install Adminer, which is just downloading a single PHP file into a target directory
+Lastly, we install Adminer, which is just downloading a single PHP file into a target directory.

 ```bash
 curl https://www.adminer.org/static/download/4.2.5/adminer-4.2.5-mysql.php > adminer/index.php
 ```

-Now, we can visit [http://sdi5b.mi.hdm-stuttgart.de/adminer](http://sdi5b.mi.hdm-stuttgart.de/adminer) and see the Adminer interface greet us.
+Now, we can visit [http://sdi5b.mi.hdm-stuttgart.de/adminer](http://sdi5b.mi.hdm-stuttgart.de/adminer) and see the Adminer interface greet us, where we can log in with the database credentials.

 ## Publish our documentation